Fire Risks of Hoarding

 - fighting these fires and searching for occupants is far more difficult.

 - neighbours can quickly be affected.

-Victorian fire services (CFA and MFB) recommend that in the first instance, individuals or agencies assisting those affected by hoarding should:
+Victorian fire services (CFA and FRV) recommend that in the first instance, individuals or agencies assisting those affected by hoarding should:

 - Install smoke alarms and test them

 - Remove clutter from the stove top and around the cooking area

 - Remove clutter from around heaters and electrical items and discourage the use of open flame

 Hoarding is a complex issue which requires intervention and long term support from appropriate agencies.
 One-off clean-ups are not effective.
 If the underlying issues are not addressed the accumulation of materials begins again.
 It is important that links with staff at relevant agencies, particularly health and human services, are formed.

 CFA will not undertake inspections of residential properties unless required by VCAT or Victorian Courts (including, Coroners, Magistrates’, High or Supreme).

 Agencies working with those with increased fire risk associated with hoarding, for further information please contact the CFA Program Design and Community Development Team.
 Ph: 9262 8444 or email: email@example.com.